erikradio/erikradio.github.io/works.md

 ### conference presentations

+Sweeney, A., Radio, E. and Gunapaneedu, M. (2025).
+"Cataloging historical tsunami marigrams from microfilm images."
+Poster presented at the European Geosciences Union conference.
+Vienna, AT.

-Azizifard, N.,  Janicki, M., Lindquist, T., Mäkelä, E., Radio, E. (2023) "Let Everything be of Use?: Data Issues in Exploring the Publications and Networks of the Members of the Fruitbearing Society in the VD17."
+Azizifard, N.,  Janicki, M., Lindquist, T., Mäkelä, E., and Radio, E. (2023) "Let Everything be of Use?: Data Issues in Exploring the Publications and Networks of the Members of the Fruitbearing Society in the VD17."
 Presentation at the Digital Humanities conference.
 Graz, AT.

 Radio, E. (2023).
 "Disrupting Library Collections through the Value of Media Obsolescence."
 Presentation at the Electronic Literature Organization conference.
 Coimbra, PT.